mathpn/minimal-mistakes/_posts/2018-12-5-exploring-fractals-with-pytorch.md

 header:
   overlay_image: /assets/images/fractal_overlay.jpg
   show_overlay_excerpt: false
 categories:
   - Coding
 tags:
   - Python
-    - Algorithm
-    - Coding
 ---

 [FracLac](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Introduction.htm) is a great package for fractal analysis in ImageJ.
 Unfortunately, no similar Python package is available.
 There are pieces of code that perform the box-counting algorithm.